Zeeico/SeniorDesign/notebooks/Dhruv/README.md

 After the Op-Amp filtering, the 5V value is scaled using another voltage divider to turn it into a 3V3 foltage that the STM can safely read.
 Applying this conversion as well, we can create a transfer function from resistance to voltage.
 Applying this function to the data from datasheet, we can create a lookup table for voltage to temperature conversion :).

+### 4/15/24 ###

+- Debugging PCBs.
+During testing, we managed to burn through a 3.3V LDO, consequently killing our microcontroller.
+We dicovered this was due to a short circuit between 3.3V, GND and 12V on the board itself.
+- Our debugging steps included removing the damaged components and measuring resistance between the lines.
+The short was still present, so we continued removing components that spanned these nets till the short disappeared.
+- After re-soldering the components and turning the board on without the microcontroller, we found the rails to be stable.
+Thus, we validated that out issue was most likely caused by poor soldering.

+### 4/20/24 ###

+- Created a python script to help create the LUT for reading thermistor values.
+- Interpolated datasheet values to make the LUT easier to use.